JBunCE/baap-CLI/README.md

 sudo source ~/.bashrc
 ```

-> [!IMPORTANT] \
+> [!WARNING]\
-> This script only works on WSL with Docker.io installed or linux systems obviusly and only works with maven archetype
+> This script only works on WSL with Docker.io installed or linux systems obviusly and only works with maven archetype.

 ### How to use
 Please read this if you want to use the CLI, take this like an advice